DavidGretzschel/TB11-StreamDeck-XL/README.md

 ## license stuff
 <div>Icons made by <a href="https://www.flaticon.com/authors/phatplus" title="phatplus">phatplus</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>
 Specifically his aerospace pack.
+More icons used, but those were purchased with a Premium membership, so I don't have to credit them right now.
+Will figure out how to do that later, though.

 ## Installation
 Download hotkeys.txt and import in TB11>preferences>keybindings>Import.